This post may contain affiliate links. Read our disclosure policy here.

 Onions, garlic, celery, zucchini, and any other vegetable you wish to include.
 Brownie points if you do this ahead of time. - Sauté

-Add the onions and the garlic and saute until fragrant, then comes the celery, carrots, tomato paste, basil, oregano, thyme, diced tomatoes, and broth.
+Add the onions and the garlic and saute until fragrant, then comes the celery, carrots, tomato paste, Italian seasoning, diced tomatoes, and broth.
 Stir, bring to a boil, and simmer for ten minutes. - Add the remaining ingredients

 Now we can add the zucchini, beans, green beans, and pasta.
 Simmer for another 15 minutes while you finish whatever you were watching on Netflix.
 Not kidding. - Toast the bread